EhudKirsh/AutoHotkey-Gaming-Macros/README.md

 <img src='AutoHotkey Dash.jpg' width='70%' height='70%'>
 <img src='New Script.jpg' width='35%' height='35%'>

+3) Press Edit.
+Copy & paste the above script.
+It can be editted in Notepad or VS Code.

-4) Double-click on it to activate it in the right in the taskbar.
+4) Double-click the green H icon in the right of the taskbar to activate the macro.
 <img src='Taskbar.jpg' width='70%' height='70%'>